Today is the day – the master bedroom transformation is complete!

 Installing Reeb doors definitely made one of the greatest impacts to the space.
 We haven’t replaced any doors in our house yet, but I honestly couldn’t believe what a difference replacing doors could make.

 I opted for Reeb primed stile and rail doors which are solid wood and so easy to paint.
-The doors being the same color as the walls and ceiling creates a flow in the space and I love how the paneling on the door is cohesive with the molding on the wall.
+Like I mentioned above, the doors being the same color as the walls creates a flow in the space and I love how the paneling on the door is cohesive with the molding on the wall.
 And yes, I still need to swap out those switch plates.
 Minor detail.

 The Emtek unlacquered brass Astoria knobs are the cherry on top to these Reeb doors.
 I never knew how much I was obsessed with door hardware until I installed these.